 At a glance:

-- 3D models of cities, towns, villages, and rural areas are extremely valuable to multiple stakeholders
+- 3D models of cities, towns, villages, and rural areas hold great value for many stakeholders

 - Until now, creating a 3D city model has been expensive, time-consuming, and resource intensive